 Once the SME is powered on and connected to the sensor probe with the sensor cable, the sensor will start to measure and save data.
 The LEDs on the SME will start blinking indicating start up.

 Review SME wiring diagram at Sensor electronics (SME) - Wiring drawing.

 3.4 Sensor Probe Installation Requirements

-The SRV sensor probe can be installed in pipes, tanks, trays, mixers, movable objects for intermittent measurements, etc. The two main requirements for installation are the following:
+The SRD sensor probe is generally installed in pipes, trays, tanks, movable objects for intermittent measurements, etc.